chihchun/oh-my-zsh/CONTRIBUTING.md

 Oh-My-Zsh is a community-driven project.
 Contribution is welcome, encouraged and appreciated.
 It is also essential for the development of the project.

-These guidelines are an attempt at better addressing the brobdingnagian amount of pending issues and pull requests.
+These guidelines are an attempt at better addressing the huge amount of pending issues and pull requests.
 Please read them closely.

-Foremost, be so kind as to [search](#use-the-search-luke), thus ensuring any contribution you would make is not already covered.
+Foremost, be so kind as to [search](#use-the-search-luke).
+This ensures any contribution you would make is not already covered.

 * [Issues](#reporting-issues)